joeseibel/codegen-demo/README.md

    generated-code/module/sensor0, generated-code/module/sensor1)
  * Compile and run: ```make clean all run```

+# Compile & run the code for VxWorks

+# Compile & run the code for DeOS

 # Notes
  * The POK demo has been tested on Linux